truenas/middleware/docs/userguide/freenas_services.rst

 `smartd(8) <http://smartmontools.sourceforge.net/man/smartd.8.html>`_
 service to monitor disk S.M.A.R.T. data for disk health.
 To fully configure S.M.A.R.T. you need to:

 #.
-Schedule when to run the S.M.A.R.T. tests in :menuselection:`System --> S.M.A.R.T.
+Schedule when to run the S.M.A.R.T. tests in :menuselection:`Tasks --> S.M.A.R.T.
 Tests --> Add S.M.A.R.T.
 Test`.

 #.
 Enable or disable S.M.A.R.T. for each disk member of a volume in :menuselection:`Volumes --> View Volumes`.
 By default, this is already enabled on all
     disks that support S.M.A.R.T.